 All purchases of assets costing less than \$3,000 should be approved by the employee who manages purchasing.
-Assets costing more than \$3,000 should require both the Area Superintendent, CEO, CFO or Superintendent's approval, please refer to the chart of approval procedure and limits previously discussed.
+Assets costing more than \$3,000 should require both the Area Superintendent, CEO, CFO or Superintendent's approval, (exception: If the school has no area superintendent this responsibility falls under the principal) please refer to the chart of approval procedure and limits previously discussed.